GulliWeb/vue-boolzapp/README.md

 ## Description

-BoolzApp is a clone of WhatsApp developed using Vue.js as part of the Boolean bootcamp.
+Vue BoolzApp is a clone of WhatsApp developed using Vue.js as part of the Boolean bootcamp.
 This web application replicates the core functionalities of WhatsApp, allowing users to manage contacts, send and receive messages, and interact with a user-friendly chat interface.

 ## Features